Two bettors share P16-M lotto jackpot

 Aside from the jackpot winners, 77 other lotto bettors won the second prize of P9,600 after correctly guessing five numbers of the six-number winning combination.

-There are also 2,476 individuals who will get P230 each as third prize.
-JEFFERSON ANTIPORDA
+There are also 2,476 individuals who will get P230 each as third prize winners.